Beyond the World Records

 Resilience & leadership training

-Raise Your Game Project.
-EPF is working with partners across the gender equality and sport-for-development (S4D) space to develop a longer-term programme for grassroots organisations and amateur football clubs to build their leadership capacity, strengthen their organisational resilience, design tailored gender equality strategies, and deliver community-based projects to increase the access of girls and women to football and to build the social cohesion of their communities -- strengthening the pathways for women in sport whatever their context.
-Get in touch to learn more about our Raise Your Game initiative.
+Project: Momentum Equality.
+EPF is working with partners across the gender equality and sport-for-development (S4D) space to develop a longer-term programme for grassroots organisations and amateur football clubs to build their leadership capacity, strengthen their organisational resilience, design tailored gender equality and equity strategies, and deliver community-based projects to increase the access of girls and women to football and to build the social cohesion of their communities -- strengthening the pathways for women in sport whatever their context.
+Get in touch to learn more about this initiative.

 One Ball, One World Project

-For the year leading up to the FIFA Women's World Cup in Australia / New Zealand, EPF is working with Spirit of Football as the official gender equality partner for the One Ball, One World project - which will be journeying from Battersea Park in London all the way to Auckland to raise awareness around three key pillars: fair play, gender equality and climate action in football.
-Engaging local activists, schools, clubs, and NGOs all the way up to heads of state and sporting institutions, the journey is focused on education and building support for both accountability and sustainability in football across the three key pillars, enabling people and communities around the world to pledge their commitment to a better future for all.
-Besides co-designing the curriculum, EPF's global network and project ambassadors will be participating in the journey all the way to the World Cup in 2023.
+For the year leading up to the FIFA WWC in Australia / New Zealand, EPF worked with Spirit of Football as the official gender equality partner for the One Ball, One World project - which journeyed from Battersea Park in London all the way to Auckland to raise awareness around three key pillars: fair play, gender equality and climate action in football.
+Engaging local activists, schools, clubs, and NGOs all the way up to heads of state and sporting institutions, the journey focused on education and building support for both accountability and sustainability in football across the three key pillars, enabling people and communities around the world to pledge their commitment to a better future for all.
+Besides co-designing the curriculum, EPF's global network and project ambassadors participated in the journey all the way to the World Cup.

 #anygirl